kdreyes/personal-site-old/app/data/about.md

 - In 2000, my parents and I immigrated to the United States for a brighter future.

-- In 2002, I started school and had my first taste of struggling with different identities (do I speak Tagalog or English??)

-- In 2003, I (unfortunately at the time, fortunately now) got a little sister and best friend for life.
-I also started dancing, which I apparently wouldn't stop.

-- 2004 to 2012 are honestly a blur but were filled with school, family, friends, awkward middle school phase, and entering high school.

 - In 2012, I took my first programming class (because my parents told me to) and surprisingly really enjoyed it.
 Go Java.

 - In 2014, I was chosen to represent THS at the national [HOBY](https://www.hoby.org/) seminar, which gave me my first real sense of leadership.